ClementTsang/bottom/README.md

 ### Unofficial

+bottom may work on a number of platforms that aren't officially supported.
+Note that unsupported platforms:
+- Might not be tested in CI to build or pass tests (see [here](./.github/workflows/ci.yml) for checked platforms).
-bottom may work on a number of platforms that aren't officially supported - these platforms may not be properly tested by maintainers prior to a stable release, or may receive more limited support, or missing features/problems that may not be fixed.
-Some of these may eventually be officially supported (e.g., FreeBSD, M1 macOS devices).
+- Might not be properly tested by maintainers prior to a stable release.
+- May only receive limited support, such as missing features or bugs that may not be fixed.

+Note that some unsupported platforms may eventually be officially supported (e.g., FreeBSD, M1 macOS devices).

 A non-comprehensive list of some currently unofficially supported platforms that may compile/work include: